 World Sales CatnDocs

 Co-Producers Susan Muska & Greta Olafsdottir of Bless Bless Productions

-We appreciate your support for this film, now in production.
+We appreciate your support for this film.
 TVE (Spanish public TV) is a co-producer/broadcaster.
 The project has participated in the European MEDIA training initiative ESoDoc in 2013 and was pitched at Documentary in Europe.
 It was selected for the project market of East Doc Platform 2014, and as one of 16 projects selected for Speed Meetings with the Industry at Docs Barcelona 2014.
 We are now assessing the possibilities to make it a Spanish-French-US co production.

 The production team is planning audiences engagement within the Roma communities both in Europe and USA.
 We believe this film can play an important role in those communities to encourage women, girls to strive for their dreams and fight for their rights.
 Empowerment through stories is the power of documentaries.

 Follow us on Twitter (https://twitter.com/LaChanaDocu)